 - Walk around the lower city of Grund

-Some of the most beautiful natural features of Germany include:
+Some of the most beautiful natural features of Luxembourg include:

 Make multiple copies of your documentation and keep these materials in a safe place.
 These documents should include the location of your nearest home country embassy in case of emergency.
 When you travel, always be sure to provide at least one other person with your itinerary.
 Keep your belongings close to you, as pick pocketing is common throughout Europe.